 - Unlike most other WFO providers, Calabrio is both an AWS partner and an Amazon Connect partner.
 The cloud-based version of Calabrio’s platform is built on AWS, so businesses considering the Calabrio ONE Cloud know AWS has certified it to run reliably, with the flexibility, scalability and pay-as-you-go offering of AWS.

 Deployed together, Amazon Connect and Calabrio ONE give businesses a complete Contact Center as a Service (CCaaS) toolset.
-With integrated capabilities such as call recording, quality management, workforce management, multichannel analytics and advanced reporting—contact center leaders can more efficiently and effectively schedule agents, monitor performance and identify opportunities to improve the customer experience.
+With integrated capabilities such as call recording, quality management, workforce management, multichannel analytics and Data Management—contact center leaders can more efficiently and effectively schedule agents, monitor performance and identify opportunities to improve the customer experience.

 And we didn’t stop there.
 We’re leveraging artificial intelligence (AI) and machine learning in our joint solution to make mathematical approximations of both agent and customer behavior, and intelligent predictions about outcomes that most affect customers and the organization that serves them.
 Things like recognizing customer dissatisfaction indicators in time to remedy negative situations and retain customers, and discerning between customers bluffing they’ll drop a service and those that actually will churn.